raviy0807/Editor/README.md

 Editor
 ======

-This repository contains the files used to implement a text editor in JavaFX
+This repository contains the files used to implement a text editor in JavaFX + CSS